 Future Potential of Energy Efficiency

-When it comes to evaluating the future potential of energy efficiency, there are two solutions to consider: one solution is upgrading the power generation mix with cleaner energy sources; and, the second solution is to use energy more efficiently, reducing the need for expansions in generation capacity.
+When it comes to evaluating the future of LED lighting, there are two solutions to consider: one solution is upgrading the power generation mix with cleaner energy sources; and, the second solution is to use energy more efficiently, reducing the need for expansions in generation capacity.
 These two approaches are not mutually exclusive, and can in fact achieve a great degree of synergy if implemented together.

 History and the Long-Term Benefit of Energy Efficiency Measures